tjmehta/rabbitmq-schema/README.md

 var fooquxQueue = {
   queue: 'fooqux-name', // queue name, required
-  type: 'direct',  // required to be direct, topic, or fanout
   messageSchema: { // "json-schema" for validating queue messages
     type: 'string'
     // ...other properties supported by json-schema draft-04...